 EMDR stands for Eye Movement Desensitisation and Reprocessing.
 It is a form of psychotherapy and originally developed by clinical psychologist, Dr Francine Shapiro as a way of working with clients and their trauma.
 EMDR can now be used to help clients with a range of issues including anxiety, phobias and much more.

 EMDR helps to 'reprocess' the distressing memories by using repeated left to right (bilateral) stimulation of the brain while noticing different aspects of the distressing memory.
 Usually this done by following my hand left to right or by tapping on your hands.
 Memories of the traumatic event(s) are no longer distressing when brought to mind.
 What happened can still be remembered, but it is no longer distressing.
 This is particularly helpful for those clients who are experiencing distressing flashbacks or nightmares about a traumatic event(s).

 As well as face to face counselling, I offer telephone counselling and online counselling.
 I will arrange a time with you, just like face to face and we can talk online or over the telephone.
-I feel it is more beneficial to have face to face counselling but I recognise that this isn't always possible.
+Online work can be just as effective as face-to-face.

 Online and telephone sessions work the same as face to face with a few 'tweaks'.
 It is important to use an encrypted video conferencing service such as WhatsApp or Zoom to ensure that the session and information within the session remains confidential.
 Secondly, it is important for the client to be aware of where they will be for the duration of the session within their home (or workplace) to ensure that they have confidentiality.
 It is vital they are not overheard by a friends, colleague or family member.
 Clients sometimes like to be outside on a walk, for this reason.